Counselling

 Perinatal

-Pregnancy and life after birth can feel very different from what you hoped for.
-You might be carrying overwhelm, sadness, worry, fear and anxiety.
-For some, these feelings follow a previous loss, bringing its own layers of emotion.
+Pregnancy and life after birth can sometimes feel very different from what you expected.
+You might be carrying worry, overwhelm, sadness or anxiety, and for some people these feelings are shaped by previous experiences of loss or fertility challenges.

-Counselling offers a space to share what feels heavy and find your own way to navigate this stage of life.
+Counselling offers space to share what feels difficult and find your own way through this stage of life.

 What this might look like: